zakrowling/middleman-boilerplate/README.md

 # Middleman Boilerplate
-A custom boilerplate installation of Middleman for new projects using HAML, SASS (SMACCS) and Ruby.
+A custom boilerplate installation of Middleman for new projects using HAML and SASS setup in Scalable and Modular Architecture for CSS (SMACSS).

 ## To run:
 bundle exec middleman